Types of weathering

 Erosion in Antelope Canyon, Southwest USA

-Wind erosion of soil, about.
+Wind erosion of soils, about.
 Hawaii

-Wind erosion
+wind erosion

 Casual

-Dust storms
+dust storms

-Wind-eroded gneiss boulder (Nanshan Mountains, China)
+Gneiss boulder exposed to wind erosion (Nanshan Mountains, China)

-There are also specific deflationary landforms, the so-called " blowing basins»: Negative forms, elongated in the direction of the prevailing winds.
+There are also specific deflationary landforms, the so-called " blowing basins": negative forms, elongated in the direction of the prevailing winds.

-Water erosion
+water erosion

-Drip erosion
+drip erosion

-Plane erosion
+planar erosion

-Planar (surface) erosion is understood as a uniform washout of material from the slopes, leading to their flattening.
-With some degree of abstraction, they imagine that this process is carried out by a continuous moving layer of water, but in reality it is produced by a network of small temporary water streams.
+Planar (surface) erosion is understood as a uniform washout of material from slopes, leading to their flattening.
+With some degree of abstraction, they imagine that this process is carried out by a continuous moving layer of water, but in reality it is produced by a network of small temporary water flows.

 Linear erosion